MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/ContextTagKeys.md

 1. **"ai.user.authUserId"** : string

     Authenticated user id.
-As opposite to ai.user.id represents the user with by the friendly name.
+The opposite of ai.user.id, this represents the user with a friendly name.
 Since it's PII information it is not collected by default by most SDKs.

     Max length: 1024